NicoleChJ/DataSciencePortafolio/Code Snippets/Readme.md

 - Stationarity: Techniques to apply for time series that are non-stationary,

 #### Model Selection and Training
-- Moldel Types
-- Hyperparameter tunning
+- Moldel Types: Choose candidate models based on the problem and train models with default hyperparameters to compare performance.
+- Hyperparameter tunning: Optimize the best-performing model and train the model with the best hyperparameters on the full training set.
+- Regularization and Early stopping: prevents overfiting

 #### Model Evaluation